Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 "You get the deciding vote."
 Base told him.
 "Terminator Two, or The Windup Girl?"

 "Oh man, we having a good movie night?"
 Adam asked.
-"Uh… Judgement Day, I guess."
+"Uh...
+Judgement Day, I guess."

 "Tee-two it is."
 Base smiled.
 "Go on, bro, hit the shower."